kallaway/100-days-of-code/r1-log.md

 Feelings: I am good, just I am feeling I am mixing up; but I checked out reports related with SQL and C# and they are very important.
 I will try to continue with JavaScript and libraries later.

 Day 66: February 07, 2020

 Today's Progress: I found out that PluralSight is giving free weekend this weekend and I signed up.
 I studied about C# Fundamentals, learned about loops and lists in C#, also tried to download projects; but my computer was so slow.
 I will try tomorrow again.
 Read some chapters from the book, too.
 Also, I watched JavaScript objects and prototypes course, just one module left.

 Feelings: Feeling good, I have been reading " 7 Habits of Highly Effective People", it doesn't say something new; but it gave me a chance to look at myself again.
 You are the choices you make or don't make.
 No one can hurt you if you don't want to.
 It's my choice what I will be in the future, and I don't need to worry about other people's choices.
 Everyone has their own life, just do what you want to be.

+Day 67: February 08, 2020

+Today's Progress: I started with SQL interactive course; I learned so many new codes for SQL.
+Then, I watched some CSS positioning course.
+I really liked PluralSight.
+Then, did one project about average calculator app.
+It was short; but I need to use ES6 more.
+Also, did some short javascript interactive courses and learned error handling in c#.

+Feelings: I am feeling motivated; but I wish I could also live my life a little.
+I am not even going outside.
+I hope it will not be always like this.